AdobeDocs/experience-manager-cloud-manager.en/help/using/code-quality-testing.md

 #### Virtual Users {#virtual-users}

-The number of virtual users or containers that are spun up by Cloud Manager is driven by the KPIs (response time and pageviews/min) defined by the user with the **Business Owner** role while [creating or editing the program.](/help/getting-started/program-setup.md) Based on the KPIs defined, up to 10 containers that simulate actual users will be spun up.
+Cloud Manager spins up virtual users or containers based on KPIs (response time and pageviews/min) set by the **Business Owner** role.
+These KPIs are set while [creating or editing the program](/help/getting-started/program-setup.md).

+Based on the KPIs defined, up to ten containers that simulate actual users are spun up.
 The pages that are selected for testing are split and assigned to each virtual user.

 #### Crawler {#crawler}

-Prior to the start of the 30 minute test period, Cloud Manager will crawl the staging environment using a set of one or more seed URLs configured by the Customer Success Engineer.
+Prior to the start of the 30 minute test period, Cloud Manager crawls the staging environment using a set of one or more seed URLs configured by the Customer Success Engineer.
 Starting from these URLs, the HTML of each page is inspected and links are traversed in a breadth-first fashion.

 * This crawling process is by default limited to a maximum of 5000 pages.
 * The maximum number of pages to be tested can be overwritten by setting the [pipeline variable](/help/getting-started/build-environment.md#pipeline-variables) `CM_PERF_TEST_CRAWLER_MAX_PAGES`.